MACROGENICS DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In MacroGenics, Inc. To Contact The Firm

-New York, New York--(Newsfile Corp. - October 10, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in MacroGenics, Inc. (NASDAQ: MGNX) ("MacroGenics" or the "Company") of the November 12, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - October 15, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in MacroGenics, Inc. ("MacroGenics" or the "Company") (NASDAQ: MGNX) of the November 12, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi logo